carmelag/carmelag.github.io/README.md

 There are *3 main sections*:
 1. Technical writing samples
-2. Contributions to open-source projects documentation
+2. List of articles I published on Medium
-3. List of articles I published on Medium
+3. My activity on GitHub